Getting your Café started.

 Make a flyer.

 Create a flyer that tells event, time, place, directions, speaker, topic, a blurb (as exciting as you can make it without blatant lies), and a contact person or website.
 Do not overload it with bitmapped graphics because the size will overwhelm some people’s emailbox.
 Save it as a PDF file, which is most compact.
 Print it and put it up everywhere you can, and send it to your committee to post where they work, too.
-Get the pub to post it.
+Get the pub to post it, and if they have one, put it on their website.
 Email it to everyone you know, and get your committee to email it to their lists.
 At the beginning you don’t need a web site, but pretty soon people will want to know more and it will become essential; besides, it’s so 21st century.
 Our Denver Café site http://CafeSciColorado.org gets 100 hits on an ordinary day, 1,600 the day it was mentioned in a New York Times article.

 Prior to the first Café, visualize everything.